jjmartegarcia/machinelearning/README.md

 3. How to the choose the right machine learning algorithm with cheat sheets.

-4. Excercises: Practical guided examples and tutorials are provided in Jupyter Notebook format.
+4. Excercises: Practical guided excercises in Jupyter Notebook format and tutorials are provided.

 5. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.